jacobwojoski/dice-stats/README.md

 Streaks are included in both plater and global data displays
 ![Streaks]()

-## Planned Features (Short Term)
+## Planned Features
 - ~~Add Charts~~ (Done)
-- Global Stats
+- ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
+- ~~Fix Streaks, Streaks are off by 1 rn.
+1 extra value at the end.
+They Start correctly though~~ (Done)
+- ~~Global Stats~~ (Done)
+- Add Refresh button on dice stats page
+- Streaks in Both Direction
+- Setting to choose which dice Stats are displayed (checkboxes w/ grayed out checks if no dice of that type are rolled)
-    - Most Max val and Most min values rolls Adjusted for % of total rolls
+- Add Most Max val and Most min values rolls Adjusted for % of total rolls
+- Incorperate Lang page
+- Comparison Tool, Show a few players info size by side
 - Output to Chat how many Nat1 & 20's have been rolled by that player when one gets rolled
 - Output to chat Lows and Highs for some other die types.
 Maybe just milestone numbers?
 EX Multiple of 5's on a d4 or d6 (10th 1, 15th 5)?
-- Streaks in Both Direction
-- Deal w/ Multiple people getting same Streak or same length streak
+- Deal w/ Multiple of same values (Streak or same length streak | Multiple with max number of rolls)
-- Add Refresh button on dice stats page
 - Support more die types
+- Make sure it works for other systems

-- Implement Settings
+- Settings
+    - ~~PLAYERS_SEE_GM~~            (Done)
+    - ~~PLAYERS_SEE_GLOBAL~~        (Done)
     - PLAYERS_SEE_SELF
     - PLAYERS_SEE_PLAYERS
-    - ~~PLAYERS_SEE_GM~~ (Done)
+    - PLAYERS_SEE_GM_IN_GLOBAL
-    - PLAYERS_SEE_GLOBAL
+    - ENABLE_BLIND_STREAK_MSGS
-    - INCLUDE_GM_IN_GLOBAL
+    - ENABLE_CRIT_MSGS
-    - DISABLE_STREAKS
+    - TYPES_OF_CRIT_MSGS
-    - SEE_BLIND_STREAK
+    - ENABLE_STREAK_MSGS
-- ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
-- ~~Fix Streaks, Streaks are off by 1 rn.
-1 extra value at the end.
-They Start correctly though~~ (Done)

 ## Longterm Goals
-- Comparison Tool, Show a few players info size by side
-- Setting to choose which dice are tracked (checkboxes w/ grayed out checks if no dice of that type are rolled)
-- Make sure it works for other systems
-- Incorperate Lang page

-## Stretch Goals
 - Player Loads history if they join game late
 - Better UI design
     - Change Button Positions